Roman Holiday-1953

 Grade: A-

-Reaped with a slew of award nominations in 2017, mostly in the Foreign Language film categories, Toni Erdmann is a unique film that I must champion, but for its imagination and humanistic perspective alone.
+Reaped with a slew of award nominations in 2017, mainly in the Foreign Language film categories, Toni Erdmann is a unique film that I must champion, but for its imagination and humanistic perspective alone.

-At two hours and forty-two minutes in length, it can almost be watched in segments- miniseries style.
-The film is set in Bucharest, Romania, so viewers are treated to several exterior scenes of the bustling city and interesting European culture.
+It can be watched in segments—almost a miniseries—at two hours and forty-two minutes.
+The film is set in Bucharest, Romania, so viewers are treated to several exterior scenes of the bustling city and fascinating European culture.

-However, the film is German and Austrian made and produced.
+However, the film is German and Austrian-produced.

-Winfried Conradi is a hippie-type man in his sixties.
-Divorced and working as a music teacher, his dog suddenly dies resulting in his decision to reconnect with his corporate, power-hungry daughter, Ines.
-She is forging her career in business consulting, currently on assignment in Bucharest.
+Winfried Conradi (Peter Simonischek) is a hippie-type man in his sixties.
+Divorced and working as a music teacher, his dog suddenly dies, resulting in his decision to reconnect with his corporate, power-hungry daughter, Ines (Sandra Hüller).
+She is forging her career in business consulting and is currently on assignment in Bucharest.

 Winfried insinuates himself into Ines’s busy life as she wants little to do with him or the petty practical jokes he continues to play on her.

-Gradually, involving a few hysterical antics and embarrassing situations, father and daughter reunite and forge the loving relationship that they once shared.
+Gradually, involving a few hysterical antics and embarrassing situations, father and daughter reunite and forge the loving relationship they once shared.

-What makes Toni Erdmann an unusual film is simply that one will not know what to expect from the film or what direction the film will go in as we get to know and love the characters.
-We do know that Ines is a driven career woman, busy beyond belief, with no time for her father.
+Toni Erdmann is unusual because one will not know what to expect from it or what direction it will go as we get to know and love the characters.
+We know that Ines is a driven career woman, busy beyond belief, with no time for her father.

-Yet, in all of the scenes that Ines and Winfried share, in large part due to fantastic and believable acting by the two principles (Peter Simonischek and Sandra Huller), there is an underlying love and appreciation for each other that comes across on-screen.
-This chemistry made me root for the father-daughter reunion and re-connection.
+Yet, in all of the scenes that Ines and Winfried share, due to fantastic and believable acting by the two leads (Simonischek/Hüller), there is an underlying love and appreciation for each other that comes across.

-When Winfried dons his garish wig and horrid false teeth, naming himself “Toni Erdmann”, a series of hilarious scenes ensue.
-Winfried is successful at being noticed in important corporate functions and dinners he follows Ines to, as well as a ladies dinner with Ines and her friends as he explains to the women that he is in Bucharest to attend a funeral that a friend is having for his pet turtle.
+When Winfried dons his garish wig and horrid false teeth and names himself “Toni Erdmann,” a series of hilarious scenes ensue.
+Winfried is noticed at essential corporate functions and dinners, and he follows Ines, too.
+He also attends a ladies’ dinner with Ines and her friends and explains to the women that he is in Bucharest for a funeral that a friend is having for his pet turtle.

-The way that actor Simonischek fills his character with earnestness and dry wit is what makes these scenes so hilarious.
+Simonischek fills his character with earnestness and dry wit, making these scenes hilarious.

-My favorite scene of all and, if this film goes down in history as remembered, is a scene that will surely be talked about for years to come, is the “naked party” scene.
+My favorite scene that will indeed be talked about for years to come is the “naked party” scene.

 Not only is the scene comical, but it is also fraught with meaning as it is a turning point for the character of Ines.
-Hosting a team-building party for her birthday, the party is set to begin, except Ines cannot get her dress on and her shoes do not match.
+Hosting a team-building party for her birthday, the party is set to begin, except Ines cannot get her dress on, and her shoes do not match.

-Frustrated, with a guest already at the door, Ines strips naked and decides to turn the party into a naked, team-building experience.
+Frustrated, with a guest already at the door, Ines strips naked and decides to turn the party into a naked team-building experience.

-Some guests are disgusted and leave, others reluctantly agree to strip nude.
-It is the point where Ines sheds not only her clothes, but her stodgy, rigid persona and begins to appreciate and enjoy life again- thanks to her father.
+Some guests are disgusted and leave.
+Others reluctantly agree to strip nude.
+It is when Ines sheds her clothes and her stodgy, rigid persona and begins to appreciate and enjoy life again, thanks to her father.

-The film is a fun, laugh-out-loud romp, that also goes into dramatic territory, careful to remain playful and not be too overwrought.
-I enjoyed the film tremendously.
+The film is a fun, laugh-out-loud romp that goes into dramatic territory, careful to remain playful and not be too overwrought.

 Oscar Nominations: Best Foreign Language Film

-Independent Spirit Award Nominations: Best International Film (won)
+Independent Spirit Award Nominations: 1 win-Best International Film (won)